triadspacefight/randomizer/README.md

 # Requirements
 LAMP/WAMP stack<br>
-Database 'randomizer' with Table 'songs', can be imported using iidxrandomizer.csv (to be uploaded on song completion)
+Database 'randomizer' with Table 'songs', can be imported using iidxrandomizer.csv

 # Recent Additions:
--Added Copula charts<br>
+-Added All Charts found in IIDX 26: Rootage<br>
 -Added all song folder images in /images<br>
 -Added custom font in /font<br>
 -Changed Leggendaria to show in Song Folder when selecting "Include Leggendaria Charts"<br>